 - Veteran’s that received injuries at VA Hospitals

+Through the National Defense Authorization Act of 2019, active duty service members are now eligible to file personal injury and medical malpractice claims.
 Dependants and non-active duty personnel may file claims and get recovery for injuries caused by the malpractice of military or other government-employed health care providers.
 In addition, active-duty members who have a dependent that has been injured may also file a claim for their own emotional and financial injuries caused because one of their family members was injured.
-For example, if an active-duty parent’s child is injured, the injured child has his or her own claim, but the active-duty parent may also file a claim for their own emotional damages, as well as for the increased medical costs or other expense the parent may incur due to the child’s injury.
+For example, if an active-duty parent’s child is injured, the injured child has his or her own claim, but the active-duty parent may also file a claim for their own emotional damages, as well as for the increased medical costs or other expenses the parent may incur due to the child’s injury.

 How Long Do I Have to File My Claim for Injuries for a Dependent or Non-active Duty Personnel?